CodeprasaPro/short-note-assistant/README.md

 # short-note-assistant
 This program helps find and save specific german words via abbreviated keywords.

-Specifically this program helps me find and save difficult german words, nouns, reflexive verbs, cases, etc into separated files (ex: verbs are in a separated notepad, while nouns are same as in another files).
+Specifically the program helps me find and store difficult german words, nouns, reflexive verbs, cases, etc into separated files (ex: verbs are in a separated notepad, while nouns are same as in another files).
 While I was at the german lessons, I jotted down difficult words on sticky notes with its meaning.
 However eventually the sticky note was a mess with all the stuff mixed together.
 This problem lead me to find a way to store them seperately into its own notepad file.

 It is a normal thing when learner is learning something like a language uses letters to indicate its grammatical category to memorize the complete word, verb, or a noun. for an example: